drakkan/sftpgo/README.md

 Directories outside the user home directory can be exposed as virtual folders, more information [here](./docs/virtual-folders.md).

+## Other hooks

+You can get notified as soon as a new connection is established using the [Post-connect hook](./docs/post-connect-hook.md) and after each login using the [Post-login hook](./docs/post-login-hook.md).

 ## Storage backends

 ### S3 Compabible Object Storage backends

-Each user can be mapped to whole bucket or to a bucket virtual folder.
-This way, the mapped bucket/virtual folder is exposed over SFTP/SCP.
+Each user can be mapped to the whole bucket or to a bucket virtual folder.
+This way, the mapped bucket/virtual folder is exposed over SFTP/SCP/FTP/WebDAV.
 More information about S3 integration can be found [here](./docs/s3.md).

 ### Google Cloud Storage backend

 Each user can be mapped with a Google Cloud Storage bucket or a bucket virtual folder.
-This way, the mapped bucket/virtual folder is exposed over SFTP/SCP.
+This way, the mapped bucket/virtual folder is exposed over SFTP/SCP/FTP/WebDAV.
 More information about Google Cloud Storage integration can be found [here](./docs/google-cloud-storage.md).

 ### Other Storage backends